Cognition: Language

 Language comprehension is the process of understanding spoken, written, and signed language.
 It involves the coordination of various cognitive skills to recognize words, consult memory to access their meanings, analyze sentence structures, and use contextual information to interpret their implications.
 Additional difficulties come from lexical and structural ambiguities, in which a word or a sentence can be associated with multiple meanings.
 To resolve ambiguities, individuals rely on background knowledge about the overall topic and the speaker to discern the intended meaning.
 As a result, language comprehension depends not only on bottom-up processes, which start with sensory information, but also on top-down processes, which integrate general knowledge and expectations.
-For example, expectations cause longer processing times if a familiar word occurs in a context where the reader did not expect it.
+For example, expectations cause longer processing times if a familiar word occurs in a context where the audience did not expect it.

 While language comprehension seeks to uncover the meaning of pre-existing linguistic messages, language production involves the inverse process of generating linguistic expressions to convey thoughts.
-It starts with the formulation of a general idea one wants to express and a rough sentence pattern of how to communicate it.
+Before a statement can be precisely formulated, speakers construct a general idea of what they wish to express, and a rough sentence pattern of how to communicate it.
 Speakers then cognitively search for words that match the concepts they wish to convey.
-This activity, known as lexicalization, is divided into two stages: the identification of an abstract semantic representation of the intended concept, followed by the retrieval of the phonological form needed to pronounce the word.
-(Note: For example, this two-stage model analyzes tip of the tongue phenomena as a success of the first stage and a failure of the second stage, having identified the meaning but being unable to retrieve the phonological form from memory.)
+This activity, known as lexicalization, is divided into two stages: the identification of an abstract idea of the intended meaning, followed by the retrieval of the phonological form needed to pronounce the word.
+(Note: Tip of the tongue phenomena exemplify this distinction: the first stage of meaning identification succeeds, while the second stage of phonological retrieval fails.)
 As speakers string together words to generate a sentence, they consider the grammatical category of each word, like the contrast between nouns and adjectives, to align with the intended overall sentence structure.
-Additionally, the context of the conversation and the assumed background knowledge of the audience influence the selection of words and sentence structure.
+Additionally, the context of the conversation and the assumed background knowledge of the audience influence the selection of words and sentence structures.